for-the-new-order/og-echo-bot/README.md

 Make sure you created an `.env` file containing the appropriate environment variables, see `.env-template`, then:

 -   (locally) `docker run --env-file ./.env ogechobot`
--   (host) `docker run --env-file ./.env --restart=always -d "registry.hub.docker.com/carlhugo/ogechobot:1.1.0"`
+-   (host) `docker run --env-file ./.env --restart=always -d "registry.hub.docker.com/carlhugo/ogechobot:1.0.0"`
-    -   Change `1.1.0` by the version that you want to run
+    -   Change `1.0.0` by the version that you want to run
     -   Make sure to copy the `.env` file on the remote machine

+You can also take a look at the `azure-pipelines.yml` which contains the CI/CD pipeline tasks.